wildfly/wildfly-s2i/README.md

-Wildfly - CentOS Docker images for Openshift
+FAKEWildfly - CentOS Docker images for Openshift
 ============================================

 NOTE: The WildFly S2I image is now developed in this repository.
 It replaces the